ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

 else fib (n - 1) + fib (n - 2)
 ```

-Observe that the two operations in recursive case`fib (n - 1)` and `fib (n -
+Observe that the two operations in recursive case `fib (n - 1)` and `fib (n -2)`
-2)` do not have any mutual dependencies which makes it convenient for us to
+do not have any mutual dependencies, which makes it convenient to
 compute them in parallel.
-Essentially, we can calculate `fib (n - 1)` and `fib
+Essentially, we can calculate `fib (n - 1)` and `fib (n - 2)`
-(n - 2)` in parallel and add the results to get the answer.
+in parallel and then add the results to get the answer.

-We can do this by spawning a new domain for performing calculation and joining
+Do this by spawning a new domain for performing the calculation and joining
 it to obtain the result.
-We have to be careful here to not spawn more domains
+Be careful to not spawn more domains
 than number of cores available.

 ```ocaml